 For news sources containing articles relevant to a particular event or to the circumstances surrounding a particular Congressional investigation, refer to our research guide on finding newspaper articles.

-For authoritative analysis on the major legislation and actions of Congress for each year since 1945, refer to the CQ Almanac, available via the CQ Electronic Library, which also includes CQ Magazine (a weekly news magazine featuring detailed reporting on public policy, politics, congressional legislation, and elections) back to 1983.
+For authoritative analysis on the major legislation and actions of Congress for each year since 1945, refer to the CQ Almanac, available via the CQ Press Library, which also includes CQ Magazine (a weekly news magazine featuring detailed reporting on public policy, politics, congressional legislation, and elections) back to 1983.
+Additional sources for legislative news are available on our Legislative History Research Guide.

 This section lists some significant academic articles written about various aspects of Congressional investigations.
-Use our E-Journal Finder tool to locate these articles electronically.
+Use our Journal Finder tool to locate these articles electronically; a video tutorial on how to use the Journal Finder tool is available.

 The Congressional Research Service (CRS) is the research and analysis arm of the U.S. Congress.
-CRS has written several reports that discuss the history, procedures, and legality of Congressional investigations, several of which are listed below.
+CRS has written several reports that discuss the history, procedures, and legality of various types of Congressional investigations, several of which are listed below.
+(Some CRS reports are updated periodically; you may want to check to see if there are more recent versions available.)

-The CRS also sometimes writes reports on specific investigations.
-The best way to find those reports is to search the ProQuest Congressional database (tutorial).
-Use the "Advanced Search" tool and make sure only the "CRS Reports" box is checked under "Limit to."
+The CRS also sometimes writes reports on specific investigations (or on specific oversight activities, etc.).
+The best way to find those reports is to search the ProQuest Congressional database (we have a ProQuest Congressional video tutorial available); use the "Advanced Search" tool and make sure only the "CRS Reports" box is checked on the left.

-Below is a select list of books available in the Georgetown Law Library on the topic of Congressional investigations, generally.
+Below are some examples of books available in the Georgetown Law Library on topics related to Congressional investigations.